 Human blood is comprised of a number of different parts.
 The most common parts are the various types of blood cells, blood platelets, and the liquid they are suspended in called blood plasma.
-Platelet rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
+Platelet-rich plasma (PRP) is a by-product of blood (plasma) that is rich in platelets.
 Until now, its use has been confined to the hospital setting.
-This was due mainly to the cost of separating the platelets from the blood and a large amount of blood needed to produce a suitable quantity of platelets.
+This was due mainly to the cost of separating the platelets from the blood and the large amount of blood needed to produce a suitable quantity of platelets.
 New technology permits doctors to harvest and produce a sufficient quantity of platelets from a relatively small amount of drawn blood.
 This blood is enriched with platelets to a greater than normal concentration.
-These processes have made platelet rich plasma and its associated treatments widely available to patients outside of hospitals.
+These processes have made platelet-rich plasma and its associated treatments widely available to patients outside of hospitals.
 These treatments are readily available to Northern Virginia patients at Virginia Oral, Facial, and Implant Surgery.

-Platelet rich plasma treatments mainly consist of injections of PRP into critical areas.
+Platelet-rich plasma treatments mainly consist of injections of PRP into critical areas.
 PRP permits the body to take advantage of the normal healing pathways at a greatly accelerated rate.
-During the healing process, the body rushes many cells and cell-types to the wound to initiate the healing process.
+During the healing process, the body rushes many cells and cell types to the wound to initiate the healing process.
 In addition, PRP can reduce the rate of inflammation at surgical sites and may have a number of unforeseen health benefits.
-There are relatively few side-effects, and they are minor; the doctors who oversee the PRP injections will monitor for any side-effects and can prescribe treatments or preventative measures to mitigate these effects.
+There are relatively few side effects, and they are minor; the doctors who oversee the PRP injections will monitor for any side effects and can prescribe treatments or preventative measures to mitigate these effects.